MGauck/WeatherApi/README.txt

 Basic Usage:

-1. Paste API key sent to you in email, in the file src\app\controllers\weather.controller.ts, line: 8
+1. Paste API key sent to you in email, in the file src\app\constants\weather.constants.ts, line: 5
 2. npm run dev
 3. http://localhost:4000/weather?lat={lat}long={long}
   Remember that both lat and long must be correct values, otherwise you will get 400 response